Paris mayor vows to halt black feminist festival, then backtracks - France 24

 However, there was a hitch: only the sessions open to all participants were going to be held in a space owned by the city (La Générale Nord-Est, which the city rents to an association).

-The festival sessions with restricted participation were to take place in a private location, which means that the City of Paris has no jurisdiction over who can and can’t attend.
+The festival sessions with restricted participation were to take place in a private location, which means that the City of Paris would have had no jurisdiction over who could and couldn’t attend.

 FRANCE 24 contacted Paris City Hall early Monday afternoon for a comment about this snafu in Hidalgo’s so-called firm plans for a ban.
 The communications team said that they could not respond to FRANCE 24’s questions by the end of the day, despite the impending publication of this article.